+BRSP with the financial funding of the Directorate of Malaria Control Program (DoMC) and Indus hospital (TIH) Pakistan is implementing the Malaria Control Program (MCP) in 25 districts of Balochistan since 2016.
 Malaria Control Program (MCP) is strategically designed to ensure easy access of at-risk populations to malaria preventive and early diagnosis and treatment services through different settings.
 The early diagnose and treatment services are carried out at public and private health facilities.
-Apart from government facilities, private health facilities are also targeted for the provision of early diagnose and treatment services.
-Following major interventions of MCP;
+Apart from government facilities, private health facilities are also targeted for the provision of early diagnosis and treatment services.
+Following major interventions of MCP.

 The core objective is to strengthen Malaria Programme Management.
 The Malaria Control Programme aims to provide prompt and reliable diagnosis followed by immediate treatment.
-Moreover, it aims at improving treatment in public and private health facilities at the communities’ level.
+Moreover, it aims at improving treatment in public and private health facilities at the community level.
 The project also aims to curtail the spread the local transmission of Malaria.
 The project aims to achieve a tangible impact on malaria transmission, incidence, and prevalence.
 The programme works on strengthening disease and entomological surveillance and efficiently gathers data to improve rapid response capability to cope with emergency situations including malaria epidemics.